 After you’ve found Cassiopeia and Perseus, be sure to scan with your binoculars between them.
 Assuming your sky is dark, you’ll easily spot the magnificent Double Cluster in Perseus.

-And, although they are best seen in the evening in autumn and winter, you can also see Cassiopeia and Perseus in the middle of August, from late night until dawn.
+And, although they are best seen in the evening in autumn and winter, you can also see Cassiopeia and Perseus in the latter part of Northern Hemisphere summer, from late night until dawn.
 The annual Perseid meteor shower peaks around August 12 or 13, and if you trace the paths of these Perseid meteors backwards, they will appear to originate between these constellations.